Essential Trading Tools for Financial Markets: SMA, EMA, Bollinger Bands, RSI, and Fibonacci Retracements

 Simple Moving Average (SMA)

-What is the Simple Moving Average (SMA)?
+What is the SMA?

-How is the SMA Calculated?
+How is SMA Calculated?

 How to Use SMA in Trading